-The harbor cruise leaves from right next door to the retired aircraft carrier Midway.
+The harbor cruise leaves from right next door to the retired aircraft carrier USS Midway.
 Built in 1945, this carrier missed World War II by one week.
 The ship served the United States Navy through several conflicts until it was decommissioned in 1992.
 It’s now home in San Diego and is open to tour.
-Downtown San Diego

 The Star of India

 The Star of India is the world’s oldest sailing ship and one of the first ships made of iron rather than wood.
 Built in Britain in 1863, she sailed to India two times, surviving collision, mutiny, and a cyclone.
 Next she served to haul emigrants from London to New Zealand, sailing 21 times in this role.
 Today she is docked in San Diego and you can board and explore this jaunty sailing vessel.

 The Hornblower cruise line runs eight trips a day of one or two hours.
 You can also enjoy a dinner cruise.
 Times, length of cruises, and prices vary by date, so check the website for more information.